praabindhp/Priority_Queues-Heap/README.md

 Producer and Consumer

-    1. Produce an item
+    1. Produce An Item

-    2. Consume an item
+    2. Consume An Item

-    3. Display the items
+    3. Display The Items

     4. Exit

 The User Will Be Prompted To :

-    1. Enter the choice
+    1. Enter The Choice

-    2. Enter the item to be inserted in buffer
+    2. Enter The Item To Be Inserted In Buffer

-    3. The produced element is
+    3. The Produced Element Is

-    4. The consumed item is
+    4. The Consumed Item Is

-    5. The buffer contains
+    5. The Buffer Contains

-    6. Cannot consume till producer produces it
+    6. Cannot Consume Till Producer Produces It